fizlip/quantum-signal-proseccing/README.md

 `qsp` is the reverse of `qsp_seq`, given a polynomial it will approximate the phase angle sequence that constructs the polynomial.
 This involves quite heavy math.
-Initially a *remex type* exchange algorithm was used for this.
+Initially a *remez type* exchange algorithm was used for this.
 This algorithm gave results only for small and simple polynomial (x^2, x + 1 etc.).
 The [`pyqsp`](https://github.com/ichuang/pyqsp) package made by Chuang et.al uses a `TensorFlow` model to approximate these with much better accuracy.
 Their model is used in this package as well.